tjoyner/ofvioletsandlicorice/chapter2.md

 "They don't have the ways of those who cultivate vines," said Daniel.

-"[Whatever that is](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#whateverthat), no one here has the ways of the farmer, with the rare exceptions of the old, young ecologists, the greens, and those nostalgic for Slow Food.
-The rest is chemistry and mechanics in the hands of winemakers, technicians, advertisers, and international representatives."
+"[For that matter](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#whateverthat), no one here has the ways of the farmer, with the rare exceptions of the old, young ecologists, the greens, and those nostalgic for Slow Food.
+The rest is chemicals and machinery in the hands of winemakers, technicians, PR workers, and international sales reps."

 "It's like that everywhere: wine is an industry.
-How do you stick out," Daniel said petting the dog, which returned the caress by licking the back of his hand.
+Like making sports cars," Daniel said petting the dog, who returned the caress by licking the back of his hand.

 They arrived at the fork to Neive.